joeftiger/go-qt/README.md

 # go-qt
-A Quadtree implemented in Go.
+A Quadtree implemented in Go for the lecture `Data Structures Data Management` at the university of Fribourg, Switzerland.

 ## Basic Usage